psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > Before dealing with the negative evidence, let us see what positive evidence of the custom can be found.
 The stories, as Mr. Thomas says, all go back to Aubrey, who, we are told, is "none too strong a witness."
 It is true that the stories all go back to Aubrey, in the sense that he is the earliest writer to mention the custom, and that he gives the fullest account of it.
 He says (*Remaines of Gentilisme and Judaisme*, p.
 35):
 >
 > "In the County of Hereford was an old Custome at funeralls to hire poor people, who were to take upon them all the sinnes of the party deceased.
 One of them I remember lived in a cottage on Rosse-high way.
 (He was a long, lean, ugly, lamentable poor raskal.)
-The manner was that when the Corps was brought out of the house and layd on the Biere ; a Loafe of Bread was brought out, and delivered to the sinne-eater over the corps, as also a mazar-bowle of maple (Gossips bowle) full of beer, which he was to drinke up, and sixpence in money, in consideration whereof he tooke upon him (ipso facto) all the sinnes of the Defunct, aud freed him (or her) from walking after they were dead."
+The manner was that when the Corps was brought out of the house and layd on the Biere; a Loafe of Bread was brought out, and delivered to the sinne-eater over the corps, as also a mazar-bowle of maple (Gossips bowle) full of beer, which he was to drinke up, and sixpence in money, in consideration whereof he tooke upon him (ipso facto) all the sinnes of the Defunct, aud freed him (or her) from walking after they were dead."

 And then invokes Bagford, via Brand: